-This approach to formulating BOK1-compliant accreditation criteria is illustrated by the tabular comparison provided in Appendix B. The table lists the 15 BOK1 outcomes, the specific requirements articulated for each outcome in Civil Engineering Body of Knowledge for the 21st Century, and the associated provisions of the ABET GCBLP and CEPC.
+Appendix B also illustrates the approach used by the CAP3 Accreditation Committee to formulate BOK1-compliant accreditation criteria, as discussed above.
 An outcome-by-outcome comparison clearly demonstrates that the BOK outcomes represent a significantly more ambitious and comprehensive standard than do the ABET criteria.
-For example, consider BOK Outcome 1, which includes requirements for "biology, chemistry, ecology, geology/geomorphology, engineering economics, mechanics, material properties, systems, geospatial representation, and information technology."
+For example, consider BOK Outcome 1, which includes explicit requirements for "biology, chemistry, ecology, geology/geomorphology, engineering economics, mechanics, material properties, systems, geospatial representation, and information technology."
 The corresponding provision of the CEPC requires only "one additional area of basic science, consistent with the program educational objectives."